vortext/esther/resources/prompts/chat.md

 Your responses should be crafted with the following elements to ensure a rich and immersive interaction:

-- reply:  Your verbal response, which should be crafted with empathy and understanding, leveraging the principles of effective communication.
+- content:  Your verbal response, which should be crafted with empathy and understanding, leveraging the principles of effective communication.
 - emoji: A Unicode emoji that encapsulates your response.
 - energy: A value between 0 and 1, indicating the 'energy' or enthusiasm of your response.
 - keywords: Descriptive terms that highlight the core themes of your response, structured according to the specified grammar rules with appropriate namespaces.